Tony Rodham: Early life and education

-Born on August 8, 1954, Rodham was raised in a United Methodist family in suburban Park Ridge, Illinois.
+Born in Chicago on August 8, 1954, Rodham was raised in a United Methodist family in suburban Park Ridge, Illinois.
 His father, Hugh Ellsworth Rodham (1911–1993), was of Welsh and English descent.
 He managed a successful small business in the textile industry.
 His mother, Dorothy Emma Howell (1919–2011), was a homemaker of English, Scottish, French Canadian, and Welsh descent.
 He was the younger brother of Hillary and Hugh.

 Attending Maine South High School in Park Ridge, Rodham was known as what one writer later termed a "fun-loving jock" and was not as academically oriented as his sister had been.

 Rodham subsequently attended Iowa Wesleyan College and the University of Arkansas, although he never received a degree from either school.

 Career

 Early career

 Rodham worked on future brother-in-law Bill Clinton's 1974 nomination campaign for Congress.
-He then worked at a metal equipment company in Texas, sold insurance in Chicago, acted as a repossessor in Chicago, where shots were fired at him in the infamous Cabrini–Green housing project, and worked as a prison guard, a job that Bill Clinton helped him get.
+He then worked at a metal equipment company in Texas, sold insurance in Chicago, acted as a repossessor in Chicago, where shots were fired at him in the notorious Cabrini–Green housing project, and worked as a prison guard, a job that Bill Clinton helped him get.
 He moved to South Florida in 1983, where he shared a condominium with his brother Hugh, and worked as a process server and private detective until 1992.